MGhareeb32/mego/README.md

 4. Right click the project > Properties > C++ Genral >
    Paths and Symbols > Libraries.
 5. Add each of the following: freeglut, glu32, opengl32, glew32.
+6. In Paths and Symbols > Library Paths:
+    Click Add.
+Type in /mego/include/soil.
+Is a workspace path.
+Ok.
-6. Hit Ok, Build, and Run.
+7. Hit Ok, Build, and Run.